 AMY GOODMAN: You were the keynote speaker at your graduation.
 What was your dad’s response?

 EVE ENSLER: Mm.
 Oh, that was a horrible moment.
 Yes, I gave the keynote speech on feminism and racial justice.
 I was 22 years old.
-I walked outside to light a cigarette because I was completely—and my father was there, and he lit my cigarette.
+I walked outside to light a cigarette, because I was completely—and my father was there, and he lit my cigarette.
 This was after I spoke to thousands of people.
 And he had a cigarette.
-He stood there silently.
-Never mentioned the speech.
-Never said a word about the speech.
+He stood there silently, never mentioned the speech, never said a word about the speech.
 Time passed.
-Eventually he said—reached in his pocket and he handed me a check for $1,000, he shook my hand and said, “Have a good life.”
+Eventually he said—reached in his pocket, and he handed me a check for $1,000, he shook my hand, and he said, “Have a good life.”

-EVE ENSLER: He stopped when—I came home from college.
-I think that was in my first or second year.
-And I said I wanted to be a writer and he said, “No, you’re going to be a lawyer or an accountant.”
+EVE ENSLER: He stopped when I came home from college.
+I think I was in my first or second year.
+And I said I wanted to be a writer, and he said, “No, you’re going to be a lawyer or an accountant.”
 And I said, “No, I’m not.”
 And he picked up a chair, and he started to smash it over my head.
-And it was the first time in my life I stood up and I said, “If you ever touch me again, if you ever touch me again, you will never see me for the rest of your life.”
+And it was the first time in my life I stood up, and I said, “If you ever touch me again, if you ever touch me again, you will never see me for the rest of your life.”
 And I walked out the door.
-And that was the first time my mother in all those years stood up for me.
-And she followed me up the road and she said, “I told your father that I’ll leave him.”
-And I said, “It’s a little late.”
-Ten years too late.
-But OK.
+And that was the first time my mother, in all those years, stood up for me.
+And she followed me up the road, and she said, “I told your father that I’ll leave him.”
+And I said, “It’s a little late.
+You know, 10 years too late.
+But OK.”

 JUAN GONZÁLEZ: And during your adult years before his death, was there any kind of communication or—

-And I think when you make an authentic apology, there is an alchemy that occurs.
-When you hear someone who has gone through the steps I just outlined, something in your body, in your psychology, in your spirit releases.
-Because that person has gone thoroughly and deeply and authentically into themselves to become vulnerable to you, to become equal to you, to become connected to you again.
-And I think in a way, we need to now move in our movement, to, as Tony Porter at A Call To Men brilliantly says, we have called men out; now we need to call them in.
+And I think when you make an authentic apology, there’s an alchemy that occurs.
+When you hear someone who has gone through the steps I’ve just outlined, something in your body, in your psychology, in your spirit releases, because that person has gone thoroughly and deeply and authentically into themselves to become vulnerable to you, to become equal to you, to become connected to you again.
+And I think, in a way, we need to now move in our movement to—as Tony Porter at A Call to Men brilliantly says, we’ve called men out; now we need to call them in.
 Now we need to call them in.

-JUAN GONZÁLEZ: I’m wondering, talking about halfhearted apologies, we have all heard the reports of Joe Biden attempting to semi-apologize to Anita Hill about the way he treated her during the Clarence Thomas hearings.
-Your reaction to that, and is that a perfect example of how not to apologize?
+JUAN GONZÁLEZ: I’m wondering—talking about halfhearted apologies, we’ve all heard the reports of Joe Biden attempting to semi-apologize to Anita Hill about the way he treated her during the Clarence Thomas hearings.
+Your reaction to that?
+And is that a perfect example of how not to apologize?

 EVE ENSLER: It’s a perfect example.
-And I’m really proud that I have Anita Hill’s quote in my book, because when I wrote this book, I was thinking like, “Who are the people who are owed the biggest apology?”
+And I’m really proud that I have Anita Hill’s quote on my book, because when I wrote this book, I was thinking like, “Who are the people who are owed the biggest apology?”
 And certainly Anita.
 But I think what Anita Hill was saying—and I think it’s so critical—is there is accountability.
 What has your harm done?
 Not just to Anita Hill.
-What she was saying is what has your harm done to millions of women who were impacted by that decision for Anita Hill?
-The delegitimization of Anita Hill.
-The humiliation of Anita Hill.
-The putting Clarence Thomas on the Supreme Court.
+What she was saying is: What has your harm done to millions of women who were impacted by that decision for Anita Hill, the delegitimization of Anita Hill, the humiliation of Anita Hill, the putting Clarence Thomas on the Supreme Court?
 What kind of decisions has he made over these years that have impacted?
 And I think what she was saying is, we want accountability.
 We want thoroughness.
 We want you to look at what are the impacts of your, to some degree, collusion with Clarence Thomas at that time.

 AMY GOODMAN: We just have 30 seconds, Eve Ensler.
 A message to women, a message to anyone still waiting for an apology?

-AMY GOODMAN: Eve Ensler, we’re going to do part two and post it online at
+AMY GOODMAN: Eve Ensler, we’re going to do Part 2 and post it online at